cronblocks/about-us/README.md

 # What is CronBlocks?
-*CronBlocks* is conglomerate of enthusiastic architects, coders and designers; aimed at blueprinting & building state of the art and rugged yet delicate systems.
+*CronBlocks* is conglomerate of fervid architects, coders and designers; aimed at blueprinting & building state of the art and rugged yet delicate systems.